clux/kubecon2020/source/slides.md

 - much code
 - client api, also informers for every object, client setup per group
 - NEXT: as a result; client-go > 100K LOC (without vendoring)
-- and i'm not at all passing judgement at this. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface, even if the language makes it hard for you to do so.
+- and i'm not really to pass judgement at this. this is great. the fact that everything looks the same in here, takes advantage of apimachinery consistenly, is what enables `kubectl` to provide such a consistent interface, even if the language makes it hard for you to do so.
-- still, definitely not outside the scope of criticism; letting someone else do it and point you to a kubecon keynote from barcelona
+- there's a 5 minute clip; this kubecon keynote from barcelona (which also matches some of my motivations for this)
 - in the mean time; moving on to documented api concepts

 ---